bungubng/bungubng/README.md

 ## Portfolio Projects

-This section contains complete end-to-end projects.
+This section contains complete projects.

 [Weight Training Analytics and Dashboard]()
 (In progress)